Kakifrucht/HalfminerSystem/HalfminerCore/README.md

     - Stores the current rank name with the pin
       - Sets boolean to check if player is upgraded
       - Sets IP address, to deny sharing of PIN codes
+  - /rank
+    - Give out ranks to players
+    - Executes a custom action to give out rewards and run custom commands
+      - If player is offline waits until he is back online to execute action
+      - If action fails executes custom fallback action
+      - Add custom parameters that will be multiplied by a custom amount per rank (see config)
+        - Possibility to deduct reward multipliers for previous ranks
+    - Prevents giving out same or lower rank
+    - Instead of defining upgrade rank on command execution can define number of ranks that player will be upranked
   - /repair
     - Repair the held item or whole inventory
       - Permissions for access restriction